 all are welcome!

-Are you not a Catholic?
-You may be curious about our beliefs and practices, may want to join us for various activities, or are interested in experiencing our liturgical life.
-In all instances, our parish community welcomes you and will be most willing to answer your questions.
+If you are not Catholic and are curious about our beliefs and practices, please join us for various activities and experience our liturgical life.
+In all instances, our parish community welcomes you and will be most willing to answer any questions you might have.

-Are you Catholic?
 Saints throughout the ages never tire of reminding us of the power of the Sacraments and prayer, especially communal prayer.
-Take advantage of the opportunity to sanctify the day by coming to Adoration (9:00 AM) and Mass (10:00 AM) every Tuesday, Wednesday and Thursday or by visiting the church to say the rosary or spend time with Jesus in the reserved Eucharist.
-Praying with and for each other conquers evil in the world and in our lives.
+Take advantage of the opportunity to sanctify the day by coming to Daily Mass which is at 8:00 AM every Tuesday, Wednesday and Thursday, or by visiting the church to say the rosary or spend time with Jesus in the reserved Eucharist.
+Our weekend Mass times are Saturday at 5:00 PM and Sunday at 8:30 AM and 11:00 AM.
+Praying with, and for, each other conquers evil in the world and in our lives.